mattstyles/raid/README.md

 # immreact

-> Centralised immutable data structure for use with React and Flux
+> Centralised immutable data structure designed for use with React

-Made possible by the great work by the [immstruct](https://github.com/omniscientjs/immstruct) team.
+_Standing on the shoulders of the [immstruct](https://github.com/omniscientjs/immstruct) and  [immutable](https://github.com/facebook/immutable-js/) teams._

 ## Getting Started